learning center

 Bee Aware(ness)!

 Without bees, we wouldn’t have food or flowers.
-Sounds a bit alarmist, but it’s true.
+This may sound alarmist, but it’s true.
 According to the folks at One Green Planet, bees are responsible for pollinating about one-sixth of the flowering plant species worldwide and approximately 400 different agricultural types of plants.
+Raising bee awareness helps highlight this crucial role and its importance to our food systems and biodiversity.
+For instance, fruits like apples, blueberries, and almonds all depend on bee pollination to thrive.
+Understanding this connection can foster a greater appreciation for these tiny workers and the necessity of bee awareness in preserving our ecosystem.

-As you start planning out your seed and plant purchases for your spring garden, think about including varieties that are bee friendly.
-That means planting flowering vegetables – like tomato and squash varieties – and interspersing lots of flowers in your vegetable garden to ensure you attract bees.
-One or two flowers won’t attract bees, but clusters of flowering plants will.
+As you start planning out your seed and plant purchases for your spring garden, think about including varieties that are bee-friendly.
+This means planting flowering vegetables, such as tomato and squash varieties, and interspersing plenty of flowers in your vegetable garden to ensure you attract bees.
+It’s not just about planting a few flowers; clusters of flowering plants will create an inviting environment.
+Promoting bee awareness in your gardening choices can not only make a big difference but also support the health of ecosystems and encourage more bee-friendly practices.
+Consider adding herbs like lavender and borage, which are also favorites among bees.

-Many annuals, such as cosmos, dahlias, marigolds and sunflowers will bring the bees to your garden.
-While often more money up front, the beauty of perennials is you plant them once and watch them come back year after year.
-Some bee favorite perennials include astilbe, butterfly bush, hosta and peonies.
-Of course, many flowering plants attract beneficial insects, butterflies and songbirds too.
+Many annuals, such as cosmos, dahlias, marigolds, and sunflowers, will bring bees to your garden.
+While often more money upfront, the beauty of perennials is that you plant them once and watch them come back year after year.
+Some bee-favorite perennials include astilbe, butterfly bush, hosta, and peonies.
+Of course, many flowering plants attract beneficial insects, butterflies, and songbirds too.
 With a little research, you’re bound to find plants you like that multiple species find appealing as well.
+You might even create a bee garden specifically designed to attract these creatures, which can be a rewarding project.

 You might also consider building a bee house.
-No, not a bee hive (though that’s any option as well!) but rather a structure that allows for bees to rest and store the pollen they’ve collected.
-Bee and pollenator houses have become more and more popular over the past few years and can be found commercially too.
-Another step you can take is to not cover your entire garden area with mulch or weed barrier film.
-While these barriers keep out weeds and make for an attractive looking garden, it prohibits bees from tunneling in the earth (what 95% of bee species do) to store their pollen.
+No, not a bee hive (though that’s an option as well!) but a structure that allows bees to rest and store the pollen they’ve collected.
+Bee and pollinator houses have become more popular over the past few years and can be found commercially too.
+These houses provide shelter for solitary bee species, which are important for pollination.
+Another step you can take is not to cover your entire garden area with mulch or weed barrier film.
+While these barriers keep out weeds and make for an attractive-looking garden, they prohibit bees from tunneling in the earth (what 95% of bee species do) to store their pollen.
+Supporting bee awareness can help others understand these small but significant needs.
+Share this knowledge with friends and neighbors to foster a community of bee-friendly gardeners.

-For more information about the importance of bees, visit The Planet Bee Foundation!
+For more information about the importance of bees and ways to promote bee awareness, visit The Planet Bee Foundation!

 Have questions about ProLawn’s Organic Approach to Lawn Health Care?
 Call the Pros @ ProLawn at 540-662-8316 today!